adamfootdev/HelpKit/README.md

 ![Platform](https://img.shields.io/badge/platforms-iOS%2FiPadOS%2015.0%2B%20%7C%20macOS%2013.0%2B%20%7C%20tvOS%2015.0%2B%20%7C%20visionOS%201.0%2B%20%7C%20watchOS%208.0%2B-blue)

 HelpKit provides developers for Apple platforms with the ability to add a Help screen to their apps.
-This built using SwiftUI so can be displayed natively from a SwiftUI app or using a UIHostingController in a UIKit app.
+This is built using SwiftUI so can be displayed natively from a SwiftUI app or using a UIHostingController in a UIKit app.

 This has been localised into multiple languages and the buttons will automatically adapt to your appʼs accent color.